 Self-published or traditional?
 If you’re self-published, you have to pick an editor.
 You’ll also have to decide on what company you use to print your book, when you’ll launch your book, and how your book will be distributed.

 You’ll also have to decide on your own cover.
 Will you make it yourself, or will you hire a cover artist?

 Getting to choose your own cover is one of the perks of self-publishing.
 You have creative control over the final product, and this means you get to create the cover of your dreams (or have an artist create the cover of your dreams for you).
 This is a fantastic opportunity, but it’s not easy.

-In this article, we’ll talk about book cover design software.
+Ready to delve deeper?
 We’ll discuss whether making your own book cover is the right choice for you, how to go about making your own book cover, and we’ll review a few paid and free software options.

 Should you make your own book cover?

 Before we get into the nitty-gritty, let’s talk about whether designing your cover is an option that works for you.

 Do you have experience in graphic design?

 Book cover design is a skill, and there’s a ton that goes into it.
 It’s especially important to factor in the creation of a cute thumbnail, since so much shopping is done online these days.

 If you’ve never worked in graphic design before, there’s a bit of a learning curve.
 Some of the software we’ll talk about in a minute can help you out, but you’ll want to avoid leaning too hard on generic templates and ending up with a generic cover.